yshalsager/telegram-utils-bot/README.md

 ## Internationalization (i18n)

-- We use [Plate](https://github.com/delivrance/plate) library to translate the bot's messages.
+- [Plate](https://github.com/delivrance/plate) library is used to translate the bot's messages.
 - Translations are stored as JSON files in the `src/i18n/locales` directory, the default locale is `en_US`.
 - To add a new language, create a new JSON file in the `src/i18n/locales` directory, with the corresponding language code, and translate the messages to that language.